KashDC/Terraform_Visualisation/README.md

 ## Quickstart

-The fastest way to get up and running with Rover is through Docker.
+The fastest way to get up and running with ADCP - Terraform Visualizer is through Docker.

 Follow the Steps: